Best Dog Harnesses of 2026

 For walking or lower-impact hiking harnesses, a back clip in the middle of the harness works well.

-Front clips on harnesses should not be used as a pulling deterrent, and should only be used under the guidance of a trainer if absolutely needed.
-Front clipping a leash on a harness can cause unnecessary stress on your dog’s body, and can often change the fit of their harness.
+Front clips on harnesses should not be used as a pulling deterrent and should be used only under a trainer's guidance if absolutely necessary.
+Front clipping a leash on a harness can cause unnecessary stress on your dog’s body and can often change the fit of their harness.

-The best dog harnesses should be made of thick, durable materials and feature sturdy hardware that can hold up to pulling.
-Look for options with tightly woven nylon or ripstop materials.
-Some harnesses will have DWR water repellant coatings to ensure they last longer in rainy, snowy, or muddy weather.
+The best dog harnesses should be made of thick, durable materials and feature sturdy hardware that can withstand pulling.
+Look for options made from tightly woven nylon or ripstop fabric.
+Some harnesses will have DWR (durable water repellent) coatings to help them last longer in rainy, snowy, or muddy weather.

 Adjustment points for proper fit

 Multiple adjustment points will ensure your dog’s harness is as close to a perfect fit as possible.
-Ideally, a dog harness should have 2-3 points of adjustment, but more are welcome for different styles.
-At minimum, you should be able to adjust the neck size and girth size.
+Ideally, a dog harness should have 2-3 adjustment points, but more are welcome for different styles.
+At a minimum, you should be able to adjust the neck size and girth.

-Padding will help distribute any pulling force more evenly, and can keep your dog from getting skin irritation from their harness, especially for dogs with thin coats.
+Padding will help distribute pulling forces more evenly and can help prevent skin irritation from their harness, especially for dogs with thin coats.
 For hiking, running, biking, or other high-impact sports, the harness should be completely padded around the neck and chest for maximum safety.

 The best harness for your dog will sit at the intersection of ease of use and safety/mobility during wear.
-Harnesses with multiple clips and adjustment points can take longer to put on and take off, but may be more adjustable than other options.
-Harnesses with no neck adjustment point are easier to slip over your dog’s head and faster to put on, but require more accurate sizing to get a proper fit.
+Harnesses with multiple clips and adjustment points can take longer to put on and take off but may offer greater adjustability than other options.
+Harnesses with no neck adjustment points are easier to slip over your dog’s head and faster to put on, but require more accurate sizing for a proper fit.

-Reflective elements can keep your dog visible at night or in low light conditions.
-Look for harnesses that have large strips of reflective materials on the back and sides, which will help cars and other people/dogs see you and your pup while you’re walking.
+Reflective elements can keep your dog visible at night or in low-light conditions.
+Look for harnesses that have large strips of reflective material on the back and sides, which will help cars and other people/dogs see you and your pup while you’re walking.
 You can also check out our Best Reflective Gear for Running in the Dark guide for more options for being seen at night.

 If you’re planning on hiking with your dog in their harness, a handle that runs lengthwise down their back is helpful to give your pup a boost up or down any big rock features, logs, or ladders you may come across on your hike.
 It’s also a useful anchor point to hold your dog from if you see wildlife or other hikers/dogs approaching.